moles heading

 equation to show hydrogen burning to form water

-However in mole calculations you will likely be calculating the masses of one or more of the reactants or products produced in a chemical reaction and so weighing out 2 molecules of hydrogen and 1 molecule of oxygen is going to be a little tricky!
-So scale the whole equation up; scale up by a factor of 6 x1023; that is the number of particles present in 1 mole of any substance.
+You need to scale the whole equation above up; scale up by a factor of 6 x1023; that is the number of particles present in 1 mole of any substance.
 That means we now have 2 moles of hydrogen reacting with 1 mole of oxygen to give 2 moles of water and not 2 molecules reacting with 1 molecule to form 2 molecules of water!
 The numbers in front of the substances in symbolic equations tell you the number of moles that are reacting or the number of moles of product that are produced.

 Remember that moles are a measure of the amount or mass of a substance.
 So:

-From the balanced symbolic equation above we can see that 2 moles of hydrogen react with 1 mole of oxygen; well we already know that 1 mole of hydrogen (H2) has a mass of 2g; so 2 moles will have a mass of 4g.
+So from the balanced symbolic equation above we can see that 2 moles of hydrogen react with 1 mole of oxygen; well we already know that 1 mole of hydrogen (H2) has a mass of 2g; so 2 moles will have a mass of 4g.
 This means that 4g of hydrogen reacts with 1 mole or 32g of oxygen to produce 2 moles of water.
 The Mr of water is (2x Ar H + Ar of Oxygen) 18; so 1 mole of water has a mass of 18g, in our equation above we produce 2 moles of water that is 36g of water.
 This is outlined below:

 2H2(g) + O2(g) 2H2O(l)